intendednull/yewdux/docs/src/intro.md

 This crate was inspired by [Redux](https://redux.js.org/), however some deviation was taken in the spirit of Rust.

-**IMPORTANT**: These docs are for the development branch.
-Please see [this branch](https://github.com/intendednull/yewdux/tree/0.7.0) for docs regarding latest release.

 This book is currently in development.
 If it is confusing in any way, or you have suggestions, please post an issue in the [repo](https://github.com/intendednull/yewdux) or ask in the [Yew discord](https://discord.gg/UmS6FKYa5a).